 - Identify interprofessional team strategies for improving care coordination and communication to advance beta-2 adrenergic agonists and improve outcomes.

-Beta-2 adrenergic agonists are a drug class used as mainstay treatments for respiratory diseases such as bronchial asthma and chronic obstructive pulmonary disease (COPD).
+Beta-2 adrenergic agonists are a drug class used as a mainstay treatment for respiratory diseases such as bronchial asthma and chronic obstructive pulmonary disease (COPD).
 They replicate the functions of catecholamines such as epinephrine, norepinephrine, and dopamine in producing different autonomic responses within the body.
 Specifically, the smooth muscle of the airway, uterus, intestine, and systemic vasculature are areas where beta-2 agonists have the greatest effect.
 Thus, the focus of development for this drug class has been mostly on the clinical implications involving their ability to affect those target organ systems.
-Within the last century, there has been extensive research on the bronchodilatory as well as the anti-bronchoconstrictive properties of these drugs.
+Within the last century, there has been extensive research on the bronchodilatory and the anti-bronchoconstrictive properties of these drugs.

 Mechanism of Action

 Circulating catecholamines activate adrenergic receptors as part of our functional autonomic system to produce parasympathetic and sympathetic physiological responses.
 Mimicking catecholamines, beta-2 agonists act as ligands to adrenergic receptors with increased selectivity towards beta-2 adrenergic receptors.
 The activation of the beta-2 adrenergic receptor initiates a transmembrane signal cascade, which involves the heterotrimeric G protein, Gs, and the effector, adenylyl cyclase.
 Adenylyl cyclase then increases intracellular cAMP via the hydrolysis of ATP.
 The elevated cAMP concentration serves to activate cAMP-dependent protein kinase A (PKA).
 PKA can phosphorylate intracellular substrates, which modulate various effects within the cell.
-Specifically, in airway smooth muscle, PKA acts to phosphorylate Gq-coupled receptors leading to a cascade of intracellular signals which have been proposed to reduce intracellular Ca2+ or decrease the sensitivity of Ca2+.
+Specifically, in airway smooth muscle, PKA acts to phosphorylate Gq-coupled receptors leading to a cascade of intracellular signals, which have been proposed to reduce intracellular Ca2+ or decrease the sensitivity of Ca2+.
 The change in Ca2+ results in the inhibition of myosin light chain phosphorylation, subsequently preventing airway smooth muscle contraction.
-This action is the underlying mechanism behind beta-2 agonists, which promotes the bronchodilatory effects used to treat many common respiratory diseases.
-There have been proposals that beta-2 agonists also provide anti-inflammatory effects within the airway smooth muscle through the reduction of intercellular adhesion molecule-1, the reduction of granulocyte-macrophage colony-stimulating factors release, stabilization of mast cell degranulation, and through the inhibition of multiple inflammatory pathways.
+This action is the underlying mechanism behind beta-2 agonists, which promote the bronchodilatory effects used to treat many common respiratory diseases.
+There have been proposals that beta-2 agonists also provide anti-inflammatory effects within the airway smooth muscle by reducing intercellular adhesion molecule-1, reducing granulocyte-macrophage colony-stimulating factors release, and stabilizing mast cell degranulation through the inhibition of multiple inflammatory pathways.

 Their onset of action and duration determines the classification of beta-2 agonists.
 The classes separate into short-acting beta-agonists (SABAs), long-acting beta-agonists (LABAs), and, most recently, ultra-long-acting beta-agonists (ultra-LABAs).
 As the names suggest, SABAs have the shortest half-life and are for immediate symptomatic relief.
 LABAs, along with ultra-LABAs, provide prolonged, sustained treatment due to their increased half-life.
 The different properties between these classes occur through modifications of the molecular structure of the drugs.
 For example, the prolonged duration is achievable by decreasing the susceptibility of the beta-2 agonists to catechol O-methyl transferase (COMT) and monoxidase enzymes that induce oxidative deamination and methylation, thereby inactivating the beta-2 agonist.